zeruhur/plerion/012_starfaring_adventures.md

 | 8-10  | Distress call                            |
 | 11-12 | Advantage                                |

+- This system is intended as a guideline.
+The referee will interpret the result in a way that best suits the fiction.
-Space anomalies should be interpreted according to the fiction.
+- Space anomalies should be interpreted according to the fiction.
 Events such as solar storms or asteroid fields can have equally important effects on the course of the adventure (e.g., a storm disrupts the ship's systems, the asteroid field must be bypassed or crossed at reduced speed adding 1d6 hours to the journey, etc.).

-An advantage is anything positive to the mission or to travel purpose (such a patron's call with an offer, appearing on the sensors of an allied base, etc.).
+- An advantage is anything positive to the mission or to travel purpose (such a patron's call with an offer, appearing on the sensors of an allied base, etc.).

 ## Landing & Exploration
 Not only explorers and trailblazers will face situations in which they will have to land and explore unknown and potentially hostile planets.
-In these cases it is possible that the group needs to cross unknown territories.
-Every travel day, the referee should roll on the following events to determine contingencies.

 | 2D6   | Event                         |
 | ----- | ----------------------------- |